nostrumbiodiscovery/msm_pele/docs/_sources/installation.rst.txt

  cd MSM_FOLDER
  cp constants.py ../save_loc/
  git stash
- git pull
+ git pull origin master
  cp ../save_loc/constants.py .

 If you do not want to copy the constants.py every time you can add your machine paths there and pull request to the repository.